deverte/bubble/README.md

 ### Second method — Direct download

-Also you can download a [package](https://github.com/deverte/bubble/releases) and unpack it via any ZIP archiver.
+Also you can download a [package](https://github.com/deverte/bubble/releases) and unpack it via any ZIP archiver (program is fully portable).

 ### How to add Bubble at system startup